ekmixon/ve-docs/README.md

 <a href="https://visual-essays.app"><img src="/images/ve-button.png"></a>
 ___
-What is a Visual Essay
+What is a Visual Essay <br />
-Quick Start: Create Your Site in 2 Steps
+Quick Start: Create Your Site in 2 Steps <br />
-Writing Content for your Site
+Writing Content for your Site <br />
-More About the Technologies Behind the Visual Essay Tool Visual Essay Tags and Attributes
+More About the Technologies Behind the Visual Essay Tool <br />
+Visual Essay Tags and Attributes<br />
-Configuring Sitewide Details
+Configuring Sitewide Details<br />
 ___

 # What is a Visual Essay?
 (Home)